LuczynskiDar/Pehelper/README.md

 - Excel file will be posted to the server and saved to the Temp project folder.
 - Saved file is read and then deleted.
 - Read data are stored in cookies.
-- Use Bootstrap for styling, is a part of ASP.NET MVC project
+- Use Bootstrap for styling, is a part of ASP.NET MVC project.
+- Finally the app will be hosted in IIS, in intranet.

 ### App code